EO59-LLc/api-demo/README.md

 * The middle ground new kid on the block https://www.jetbrains.com/rider/
 * Or the oldie and goldie, the way of .NET https://visualstudio.microsoft.com/downloads/

-Alternative is to use commandline by navigating to the folder you just got from git or extracting the zip
+Alternative is to use commandline by navigating to the folder you just got from git or extracting the zip and run the command
 ```
 dotnet restore
 ```